redpesk-core/afb-binding/migration-to-binding-v4.md

 * No more link to JSON serialisation or internal representation but be open to any internal representation or serialisation.

-* The migration from existing bindings V3 to V4 should be as easy as possible.
-The coexisting and interoperability of V3 and V4 must be possible with automatic conversion.

 * It is accepted that existing V3/JSON client would not be fully able to interact with new bindings.
 It is also accepted that clients